omerfarukz/blog.zor.lu/_posts/2022-10-15-hidden-gem-dataflow.markdown

 Target block is like a method has TInput typed method.

 ## ITransformBlock<TInput, TOutput>
-Transform block is used for a transform data from TInput to TOutput type.
-It is not a static mapper.
-It is designed for processing input to produce output.
+Transform block consumes TInput and produces TOutput.

 In this article I planned to demonstrate an implementation of simple hash calculator flow.